 CAC.
 Fantastic quality with lustrous mark-free surfaces and a very sharp strike.
 The eye appeal is outstanding.

 CAC.
-Lustrous light slate surfaces with a touch of gold and violet.
-A 'key' date and very desirable.
+Rich vibrant mint luster with a touch of gold and violet.
+A well struck example of this 'key' date with pleasing surfaces and strong eye appeal.

 Attractive lustrous steel-shaded surfaces.
 A super sharp strike illuminates devices on both sides of this 'key' date.